 It was not renamed the Gnoli-Rosta triangle and should certainly not be called the Gnoli-Brown triangle.
 It has remained quite simply the Gnoli triangle even after the slight modification proposed by And Rosta.

 I am proposing a further modification below; I am adding color!
 In the former model there was apparently some ambiguity as to what it meant if a conlang were located at the center.
-One contributor to the Conlang list assumed that as that point was the furthest from the three vertices, a conlang in the center was neither an atlang, nor an auxlang, nor an engelang which, within the terms of the model, must surely mean 'not a conlang.'
+One contributor to the Conlang list assumed that as that point was the furthest from the three vertices, a conlang in the center was neither an artlang, nor an auxlang, nor an engelang which, within the terms of the model, must surely mean 'not a conlang.'
 I had always assumed that a language in the center was a third artlang, a third auxlang and a third engelang.
 Therefore I have adopted the Maxwell color triangle model to show this:

 Thus where the blue and green merges into cyan we have those conlangs that have both significant artlang and engelang features, similarly where green and red merge into yellow we have languages with significant artlang and auxlang features and where red and blue merge into magenta we have languages with significant engelang and auxlang features.
 As we move towards the center, where the colors merge to give white, we will find conlangs with significant artlang, engelang and auxlang features.

 You will notice gridlines on the triangle, but I regret the figures are too obscure to read.
-The vertical lines show the amount of green (i.e. amount of artlangness); the green vertex is numbered 1.0 and the vertical lines are numbered 0.9, 0.8.
+The horizontal lines show the amount of green (i.e. amount of artlangness); the green vertex is numbered 1.0 and the horizontal lines are numbered 0.9, 0.8.
 07. etc. down to the y edge which is 0 (no artlangness).
 Similarly, the top-right to bottom-left diagonals are numbered 0.9, 0.8.
 07. etc. over to the x edge which is 0 and show the amount auxlangness (red) and the top-left to bottom-right diagonals are numbered 0.9, 0.8.
 07. etc. over to the z edge which is 0 and show the amount engelangness (blue).
 Thus a language which is claimed to be "artlang 0, auxlang 0, engelang 0" cannot be mapped on the triangle - and that, in my opinion, is correct.
 In the center would be that conlang which is so finely balanced that it is: artlang 0.33, auxlang 0.33, englang 0.33.